jfvilasPersonal/jwta-controller/README.md

 ![Control Plane](https://jfvilaspersonal.github.io/oberkorn/_media/architecture/controlplane.png)

 The flow is as follows:
-  1. You create a YAML containing the specs of a JWT Authorizator.
+  1. You create a YAML containing the specs of an Oberkorn Authorizator.
 See the rest of the documentation on how to uild a YAML like this.
   2. You apply the YAML to create the authorizator: 'kubectl apply -f your-authorizator-code.yaml'.
-  3. The controller, which is listening for 'ObkAuthorizator' events receives an 'ADDED' event, so the controller creates all the resources needed to deploy an authorizator (a pod, a service, and, optionally, it configures your ingress to point its authorization needs to the new ObkAuthorizator).
+  3. The controller, which is listening for 'ObkAuthorizator' events receives an 'ADDED' event, so the controller creates all the resources needed to deploy an authorizator (a pod, a service, and, optionally, it configures your ingress to point its authorization needs to the new 'ObkAuthorizator').
   4. You can make changes to your auhtorizator (like changing scale process, modifying the ruleset...), so when you apply a new YAML the controller receives a 'MODIFIED' event and it performs requested changes.
   5. When you no longer need an Authorizator, you can 'kubectl delete' it and the controller will receive a 'DELETED' event and it will deprovision all previously provisioned resources (and optional configuration).

 ## Oberkorn controller installation
 Follow these simple steps to have your Oberkorn controller deployed:

-  1. Create the CRD for JWT Authorizator (this CRD is the one you need to be able to create authorizators).
+  1. Create the CRD for the Oberkorn authorizator (this CRD is the one you need to be able to create authorizators).

         `kubectl apply -f https://raw.githubusercontent.com/jfvilasPersonal/obk-controller/main/crd/crd.yaml`